 It’s really hard to make a good film based on historical events.
-“Voevoda” sucessfully tackles not only this statement but another major theme – women in history.
+“Voevoda” tackles not only this statement but another major theme – women in history.

 Porsche Bulgaria chose Nu Boyana Film Studios for the Sofia Launch of the new Panamera.
 Boyana Events team organised a magical evening for all admirers of the famous brand.